Tips from a pro photographer on how to get the ultimate Instagram-worthy shot

-LOS ANGELES (KTLA) – Many of us dream of posting the ultimate Instagram picture.
+LOS ANGELES, Calif.
+(KTLA) – Many of us dream of posting the ultimate Instagram picture.
 You know, the one that racks up likes in seconds.

 Recently, I met up with pro photographer Jefferson Graham to find out how to do it.